Automattic/crowdsignal-ui/packages/blocks/README.md

 The advantages of such approach are:

-- It gives us maximum flexibility and consistency in terms of being able to serve the block anywhere and it working/feeling the same.
+- Consistent look and feel for our blocks regardles of the platform.
-- Minimal overhead for implementing our block inside other services or plugins.
+- All block content are easily embeddable.

 ## Creating new blocks